All Episodes

 Merchant is in federal custody.

-Now, uh for years, the Justice Department has been working aggressively to counter Iran's brazen and unrelenting efforts to retaliate against American public officials for the killing of Iranian General Soleimani.
+Now, for years, the Justice Department has been working aggressively to counter Iran's brazen and unrelenting efforts to retaliate against American public officials for the killing of Iranian General Soleimani, said Attorney General Merrick B. Gartland.

-The Justice Department will spare no resource to disrupt and hold accountable those who would seek to carry out Iran's lethal plotting against American citizens and will not tolerate attempts by an authoritarian regime to target American public officials and endanger America's national security.
+Justice Department will spare no resources to disrupt and hold accountable those who would seek to carry out Iran's lethal plotting against American citizens and will not tolerate attempts by an authoritarian regime to target American public officials and endanger America's national security.

-This dangerous murder for hire plot exposed in today's complaint allegedly And that comes from Merrick Garland.
+This dangerous murder for hire applies exposed in today's complaint, alleged, and that comes from Merrick Garland.

-For some of you guys that aren't aware, real quick, I want you guys to kind of which, by the way, Merrick Garland.
+For some of you guys that aren't aware, real quick, I want you guys to kind of, which, by the way, Merrick Garland is the United States Attorney.

 So he is the chief law enforcement officer in the United States.